 What the Bible Says About Church Membership

 The writer of Hebrews clearly says that we are not to forsake the assembling of ourselves as is the manner of some in Hebrews10:25: “…not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching.”
 In the previous verse (v 24) the writer says, “And let us consider how we may spur one another on toward love and good deeds.”
 Now it would be hard to “spur one another on toward love and good deeds” if we are sitting at home and watching a TV or Internet evangelist.
-Hebrews 13:17 is an impossible command for the Christian to follow since it says to “Remember your leaders, who spoke the word of God to you.
+Hebrews 13:7 is an impossible command for the Christian not assembling with the saints to follow since it says to “Remember your leaders, who spoke the word of God to you.
 Consider the outcome of their way of life and imitate their faith.”
 You can not imitate what you do not see and you can not remember church leaders if you never attend.

 Paul’s Teaching on the Body of Christ (Church)

 Paul writes in Ephesians 4:11-12, “So Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers, 12 to equip his people for works of service, so that the body of Christ may be built up.”
 Again, it is hard to build up the body of Christ if we are alone at home.
 If you read the entire New Testament, there is not one single lone-ranger Christian.
 You will always see the apostles mentioning the church in general.
 The epistles never, ever address single, solitary Christians about their walk in faith.

 Paul mentions the gifts of the Spirit in I Corinthians chapter 12 and includes a spirit of wisdom, knowledge, service and so on.
 The point is that these gifts are intended for the many different members of the church and if no one attends church they can not use their gifts or the gifts of other Christian’s minister to them.